YeshuaNun/Build-Web-Apps-with-APS.NET-Codeacademy-Project/Learn C# Lesson 4 Methods/learnC#_methods.md

 # Lesson: Method Output

 This lesson focuses on the possible output from a method.
 Introducing the use of the 'return' and 'out' keyword when using methods.

+# Lesson: Alternate Expressions

+This lesson introduced expression-bodied and lambda expressions as a way of using short-cuts to define methods.